This article is NOT LEGAL ADVICE. If you have a question about a specific situation, please consult with an attorney in your state.

-One option in managing your student loans is consolidating or refinancing them in order to decrease your loan term or secure a more competitive interest rate.
+If you have federal student loan debt, you may consider managing your student loans through consolidating or refinancing.
+This can help you decrease your loan term or secure a lower interest rate.

 All borrowers with federal loans should keep in mind that refinancing federal loans can mean relinquishing certain benefits, like forbearance and income-based repayment options.

 The statute of limitations on credit card debts can generally range anywhere from three years to 10 years, depending on the state.
 However, the laws in the state in which you live aren’t necessarily what dictates your credit card statute of limitations.
 Many of the top credit issuers name a specific state whose laws apply in the credit card agreement.